-The Company is a qualifying entity for the purposes of FRS 101.
 The preparation of financial statements in conformity with FRS 101 requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
-Given the straightforward nature of the Company no areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, have been identified by management.
+Given the nature of the Company no areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements, have been identified by management.

-The financial statements are prepared on a going concern basis under the historical cost convention as modified by the revaluation of derivative financial instruments at fair value.
+The financial statements are prepared in accordance with the historical cost convention and have been prepared on the going concern basis, further detail can be found in the Director's report.
 The principal accounting policies applied in the preparation of these financial statements are set out below.
+These policies have been consistently applied to all the years presented, unless otherwise stated.